 The following scenarios are representative of important components of Zambia’s Green Growth Strategy (Ministry of Green Economy and Environment, 2024), Nationally Determined Contributions (NDCs; Government of Zambia, 2021) and Eight National Development Plan (Republic of Zambia, 2022).
 Further, they are consistent with Zambia’s strategic planning documents including Vision 2030 (Government of Zambia, 2006).

 Results of this analysis could be used to inform the development of the Ninth National Development Plan (inclusion of IEEM results as a ‘deep dive box’) as well as implementation of the Green Growth Strategy and NDCs.
 Given the alignment with the NDCs, results could also inform the development of the World Bank/Government of Zambia Country Climate and Development Report.
+[MC: Please share the deforestation projection for the base, unless I should use the one that I used before.]
+OB: Please see attached Excel, DEFOR+LULC SCENARIOS sheet.
+Can you use this BASE projection?
+If not, please use previous projection.
+[MC2: I’ll use the new projection.]

 INVEST: This scenario represents government investment in Green Growth and specifically, the interventions noted below.
 The US$141,850,000 investment begins in 2025 and concludes in 2030.
 The investment is distributed equally across years.